 Dog digging holes is not uncommon, most dog owners will tell you.
 In fact, almost all dogs will have the need to dig holes in his life.
 However, this does not mean that we should encourage the behavior.
 Why do dogs dog holes? and how can I stop it?

+Why is my dog digging holes all of a sudden?.
 Why do dogs dig holes?

 You may have noticed your dog coming back home a little dirtier than usual.
 It is because he is probably having fun in your yard, or during one of his escapes as you walk.
 There are several reasons why your dog is digging holes all of a sudden;